Last reviewed: July 2026

 Listing on the open market was too slow to stop the county auction.
 The homeowner needed a cash transaction to settle the debt before the court sale.

-Result: FL Home Buyers verified the debt with the lender's legal counsel, structured a cash purchase, and closed in 11 days.
-The lender dismissed the lawsuit, the mortgage was settled in full, and the homeowner walked away with $37,000 in cash rather than losing their credit standing and equity at auction.
+Result: FL Home Buyers verified the debt with the lender's legal counsel, structured a cash purchase, and closed after title, payoff, and dismissal terms were confirmed.
+The lender dismissed the lawsuit through the agreed closing process, and the homeowner kept equity that may have been at risk if the case continued.

 Loan Workouts, Liens, and Title Issues